Prasophyllum cyphochilum: Taxonomy and naming

 Prasophyllum cyphochilum was first formally described in 1873 by George Bentham and the description was published in Flora Australiensis.
 The specific epithet (cyphochilum) is derived from the Ancient Greek words kyphos meaning "bent" or "humped" and cheilos meaning "lip" referring to the humped base of the labellum.

 Distribution and habitat

-The pouched leek orchid grows amongst shrubs in places that are wet in winter.
+Pouched leek orchid grows amongst shrubs in places that are wet in winter.
 It occurs from Kalbarri in the north to Israelite Bay in the east.

 Conservation

 Prasophyllum cyphochilum is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.